How our School is Organised

-All the classes are mixed aged and mixed ability.
+The majority of classes are mixed aged and mixed ability.
 They have one teacher who has the main responsibility for each class but is supported by a learning support assistant.
 Flexible grouping arrangements within each class enables teachers to prepare a curriculum that is suited to the needs of small groups of children at a similar stage of development and individuals within these groups.
 Teachers have timetabled time out of class every week to plan lessons in key stages, where they are able to share expertise and best practice.
-A current list of our staff is available online and in loose leaf within the prospectus folder.
-We also have a specialist Music teacher, Special Educational Needs Co-ordinator and Physical Education instructors to ensure that all children have the very best opportunities to access the wider curriculum.
+A current list of our staff is available online.
+We also have a specialist Modern Foreign Languages teacher, Music teacher, Special Educational Needs Co-ordinator, Forest School Instructor and Physical Education instructors to ensure that all children have the very best opportunities to access the wider curriculum.

 The Parent Teacher Association